tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/beginners/index.md

 to be able to look at an image and give the probabilities for it being each digit.
-For example, our model might look at a picture of a nine and be 80% sure it's a nine, but give a 5% chance to it being an eight (because of the top loop) and a bit of probability to all the others because isn't 100% sure.
+For example, our model might look at a picture of a nine and be 80% sure it's a nine, but give a 5% chance to it being an eight (because of the top loop) and a bit of probability to all the others because it isn't 100% sure.

 This is a classic case where a softmax regression is a natural, simple model.
 If you want to assign probabilities to an object being one of several different